MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/4-onboard-kubernetes-cluster-arc.md

 ## Task 1: Prepare for connecting the AKS cluster to Azure Arc

 Before you connect the AKS cluster to Azure Arc, ensure relevant prerequisites are met.
-Prerequisites you must address include creation a resource group that will host Azure Arc resources and verifying registration of the necessary resource providers.
+Prerequisites you must address include creating a resource group that will host Azure Arc resources and verifying registration of the necessary resource providers.

 Use the following steps to implement these prerequisites: